 What We Do

-Pre-season Tailgate – New for 2016, the Blue Hen Touchdown Club is hosting a tailgate that will gather the Blue Hen family; players, parents, coaches and club members will gather to welcome the newest additions to our family and launch a new season of Blue Hen football.
+Preseason Tailgate – Annually the Blue Hen Touchdown Club hosts a tailgate that gathers the whole Blue Hen family; players, parents, coaches and club members gather to welcome the newest additions to our family and launch a new season of Blue Hen football.

-Luncheons – During the season, club members meet to prior each game in the Bob Carpenter Club, inside the Bob Carpenter Center on the South Campus at the University of Delaware.
+Luncheons – During the season, club members weekly in the Bob Carpenter Club, inside the Bob Carpenter Center on the South Campus at the University of Delaware.
 Doors open and lunch service starts at 11:15 am and the program begins at Noon.
 At each luncheon we:

-- Hear from and have a Q&A with Head Coach Dave Brock.
+- Hear from and have a Q&A with Head Coach Danny Rocco.

 - Present the BHTC Practice Player Awards.